-If you already worked in an office equipped with a document scanner, you probably stumbled more than once on the expression Optical Character Recognition (OCR).
-But what is OCR and what is it used for?
+If you already worked in an office equipped with a document scanner, you would have probably stumbled upon more than once on the expression Optical Character Recognition (OCR).
+But what is Optical Character Recognition (OCR) and what is it used for?
 This article explains what OCR means and covers the most popular use cases.

 What is OCR?

 Literally, OCR stands for Optical Character Recognition.
-It is a widespread technology to recognise text inside images, such as scanned documents and photos.
-OCR technology is used to convert virtually any kind of images containing written text (typed, handwritten or printed) into machine-readable text data.
+It is a widespread technology to recognize text inside images, such as scanned documents and photos.
+OCR technology is used to convert virtually any kind of image containing written text (typed, handwritten, or printed) into machine-readable text data.

-OCR Technology became popular in the early 1990s while attempting to digitise historic newspapers.
-Since then the technology has underwent several improvements.
+OCR Technology became popular in the early 1990s while attempting to digitize historic newspapers.
+Since then the technology has undergone several improvements.
 Nowadays solutions deliver near to perfect OCR accuracy.
-Advanced methods like Zonal OCR are used to automate complex document based workflows.
+Advanced methods like Zonal OCR are used to automate complex document-based workflows.

 Popular use-cases for OCR technology

-OCR technology has proven immensely useful in digitising historic newspapers and texts that have now been converted into fully searchable formats and had made accessing those earlier texts easier and faster.
+OCR technology has proven immensely useful in digitizing historic newspapers and texts that have now been converted into fully searchable formats and had made accessing those earlier texts easier and faster.